 Toaster Oven Baked Corn Tortilla Chips 101

 Adjust your toaster oven’s cooking rack to the middle position and preheat it to 350F on the “Bake” setting.
-Lightly grease your baking pan or line it with a toaster oven silpat (affiliate link) or silpat for a quarter sheet pan (affiliate link) if it will fit.
+Lightly grease your baking pan or line it with a silicone baking mat, they make mats sized for small toaster ovens and bigger ones that can fit a quarter sheet pan too.

 Grab a cutting board, 1 or 2 small corn tortillas, oil, salt, and a sharp knife or pizza slicer.